Vodafone/vault-plugin-aead/README.md

 ### /createAEADkey
 creates a non deterministic keyset with 1 key of type github.com/google/tink/go/aead.AES256GCMKeyTemplate() for field "fieldname-nondet" and saves it to config
 Note this will overwrite an existing keyset
-TODO - wite a protected and unprotected endpoint
+TODO - write a protected and unprotected endpoint
 ```
 curl -sk --header "X-Vault-Token: "${VAULT_TOKEN} --request POST ${VAULT_URL}/v1/aead-secrets/createAEADkey -H "Content-Type: application/json" -d '{"fieldname-nondet":"junktext"}'
 ```
 ### /createDAEADkey
 creates a deterministic keyset with 1 key of type github.com/google/tink/go/daead.AESSIVKeyTemplate() for field "fieldname-det" and saves it to config
 Note this will overwrite an existing keyset
-TODO - wite a protected and unprotected endpoint
+TODO - write a protected and unprotected endpoint
 ```
 curl -sk --header "X-Vault-Token: "${VAULT_TOKEN} --request POST ${VAULT_URL}/v1/aead-secrets/createDAEADkey -H "Content-Type: application/json" -d '{"fieldname-det":"junktext"}'
 ```